jleyva/moodle-local_ltiprovider/README.txt

 Provide access to full courses or single activities.

-Change the navigation block of a course or activity for displaying information and links only regarding to your current course or activity.
+Change the navigation block of a course or activity for displaying information and links only regarding to your current course.

 Send backs course or activity final grades to the LTI consumer tool

+Modify the course or activity page for hiding the header, footer and left or right blocks

 == How it works ==